CorentinWicht/autoBIDS/README.md

 # autoBIDS

 ## Description:
-LNS automated MATLAB script for EEG data BIDS generation using EEGLAB BIDS plugin XXX
+LNS automated MATLAB script for EEG data BIDS generation using EEGLAB BIDS plugin (see below in Dependencies).

-Flexible and adaptable to all designs and folder trees.

-All steps can be skiped.
-All default values can be modified.

-A log is generated after each run to explain what was done to the files.

 For more information on how to get started, please refer to the **[Wiki user manual](https://github.com/CorentinWicht/autoERP2.0/wiki)**.